-Anger can also be useful if we are aware of it and why its happening.
+Anger can also be useful if we are aware of it and why it is happening.
 It can bring back your fighting spirit and motivation.
-When it becomes no longer useful is when you’re carrying around grudges, blame, resentment, and letting it be in the foreground of your life.
+When it becomes no longer useful is when you’re carrying around grudges, blame, resentments, and allowing it to be in the foreground of your life.

-Every time I got angry, I’d stop, think, and read my affirmation list.
+Every time I became angry, I’d stop, think, and read my affirmation list.

 It worked wonders!

-Trust me, it wasn’t my finest hour.
+Trust me; it wasn’t my finest hour.
 No one wants to be ‘that person’ who makes the most noise in the office.
-But the thing is — you can change.
-Every time you stop yourself, change the pattern and insert a good behavior, you’re on your way to changing your life.
+But the thing is — you can always change.
+Every time you stop yourself, change the pattern and insert a better behaviour, you’re on your way to changing your life.